nikulpatel3141/nikulpatel3141.github.io/content/projects/this_website.md

 ## Deployment

-I am also using a CI pipeline to automatically deploy this website.
+I'm using a CI pipeline to automatically deploy this website.

 See this page for more details: `https://github.com/peaceiris/actions-gh-pages`

 # Why this was Built

-Here are my three main motivations for building this website:
+Here are my main motivations for building this website:
 1) By formally presenting a topic I can truly gauge my understanding of it.
     - This quote summarises the idea well:
       > If you cannot explain something in simple terms, you don't understand it.